USCGC Sea Dragon

 Sea Dragon was commissioned in January 2008.
 She was joined by a sister ship, USCGC Sea Dog, in May, 2009.

-The unit included an assortment of smaller Coast Guard boats.
-A similar unit escorts submarines near Bangor, Washington.
+Sea Dragon and Sea Dog were decommissioned on May 29, 2024 and transferred to Marine Corps Air Station Cherry Point.
+They were replaced by USCGC Sea Devil and USCGC Sea Fox, which had been carrying out the same duties in Washington.